Seilscheibe/Data-Label/README.md

 # WinterResortSimulator
 Hi!
 Here you can find scripts that implement new features in the Winter-Resort-Simulator.
-For all scripts or mod extensions there is a short and easy to understand manual.
+For all scripts or mod extensions there is a short manual.
 Have fun browsing :)
 ## Author
 Seilscheibe